 b) Is it being sent to the right place?

-c) Will it arrive intact? and -- if the data is sensitive --
+c) Will it arrive intact?

-And yet, because PGP is such a powerful tool for ensuring privacy in data transmission, its use continues to spread far more quickly than other commercially owned encryption technologies.
+And yet, because PGP is such a powerful tool for ensuring privacy in data transmission, its use continues to spread far more quickly than other commercially-owned encryption technologies.

-In January 2001, Zimmermann started the OpenPGP Alliance, establishing a Working Group of developers that are seeking the qualification of OpenPGP as an Internet Engineering Task Force (IETF) Internet Standard.
+How has the industry managed the issue of PGP fragmentation?
+The answer is the Open PGP Alliance.
+In January 2001, Zimmermann started the Open PGP Alliance, establishing a working group of developers that are seeking the qualification of Open PGP as an Internet Engineering Task Force (IETF) Internet Standard.

-This means that the encrypted file destined for your system will be using a documented, standardized encryption technology that OpenPGP can be appropriately decrypted.
-The standardization helps ensure privacy, interoperability between different computing systems, and the charting of a clear path for securely interchanging data.
+By establishing Open PGP as an Internet standard, fragmentation of PGP technology can be largely charted and controlled.
+This means the encrypted file destined for your system uses a documented, standardized encryption technology that allows Open PGP to be appropriately decrypted.
+Today's standardization ensures privacy, promotes interoperability between different computing systems, and charts a clear path for securely interchanging data.

-OpenPGP has now reached the second stage in the IETF's four-step standards process, and is currently seeking draft standard status.
-(The standards document for OpenPGP is RFC4880.)
+Open PGP has reached the second stage in the IETF's four-step standards process and currently seeks draft standard status.
+(The standards document for Open PGP is RFC4880.)

-Linoma Software uses OpenPGP in its GoAnywhere Director Managed File Transfer solution.
-Just as importantly, Linoma Software is an active member of the OpenPGP Alliance, contributing to the processes that will ensure that OpenPGP becomes a documented IETF Internet Standard.
-This will ensure that your investment in Linoma's GoAnywhere managed file transfer software remains current, relevant, and productive.
+HelpSystems uses Open PGP in its GoAnywhere Managed File Transfer solution.
+Just as importantly, HelpSystems is an active member of the Open PGP Alliance, contributing to the processes that will ensure Open PGP becomes a documented IETF Internet Standard.
+By being a member, we will make sure your investment in GoAnywhere MFT remains current, relevant, and productive.

-For more information about OpenPGP and the OpenPGP Alliance, go to http://www.openpgp.org.
-To better understand how OpenPGP can help your company secure its data transfers, check out Linoma Software's GoAnywhere Director managed file transfer (MFT) solution.
+For more information about Open PGP and the Open PGP Alliance, go to http://www.openpgp.org.
+To understand how Open PGP can help you secure your file transfers, check out our Managed File Transfer solution page.